CodeByKwakes/url-bookmark-app/README.md

 * NPM 6 or higher
 * Angular CLI version 10.

-## Installing Phantom Bookmark App
+## Installing Url Bookmark App

-To install Phantom Bookmark App, follow these steps:
+To install Url Bookmark App, follow these steps:

 ```
 npm install or npm i
 ```

-## Using Phantom Bookmark App
+## Using Url Bookmark App

-To use Phantom Bookmark App, follow these steps:
+To use Url Bookmark App, follow these steps:

 ```
 npm run bookmarkapp:serve
 ```

-To make a dist build of Phantom Bookmark App, follow these steps:
+To make a dist build of Url Bookmark App, follow these steps:

 ```
 npm run bookmarkapp:build /* add -- --prod to make a production build */